© Getty Images/Shutterstock

 Mailchimp

 - The email marketing platform Mailchimp was founded during the dot-com recession in 2001.
-It became one of the leading services in its field, and was recently valued at US$4.2 billion.
+It became one of the leading services in its field.

 © Getty Images